The MAS Story

 In 2016, hangers were going up at the Moorhead Airport.
 Local businessman and aviation enthusiast, Marvin Fletcher, had already built a 12,000 sq. ft. hangar/office and had plans to build another.
 We thought something was missing…an Avionics Shop!
 With nearly 20 years of experience, Ryan Paulson walks through.
 Ryan knows the industry inside and out.
 Marvin and Ryan got together, and Moorhead Aviation Services was born.
 In 2017, we became an FAA Certified Repair Station.
-In four short years, we have grown to an 8-person operation.
 With our state-of-the-art test equipment, laser wire marker, and CNC router: MAS is here for all your avionics needs, from ICS in a Cub to a CMS in a Gulfstream.